jonhicks123/python-challenge/README.md

 (PyPoll)

-As for this challenge, I created a Python script that analyzes the votes, county, and candidates in the election_data.csv to calculates each of the following:
+As for this challenge, I created a Python script that analyzes the votes, county, and candidates in the election_data.csv to calculate each of the following:

   - The total number of votes that were cast.